 The Company has certain debt obligations with variable interest rates, which are based on LIBOR plus a spread ranging from 1.25% to 1.75% or on a base rate plus a spread ranging from 0.25% to 0.75% per annum.
 The Company does not hedge these interest rate risks.
-As of January 31, 2016, the Company had \$40.0 million in outstanding debt.
-The Company believes that a 1% change in interest rates would affect the Company's net income by approximately \$0.4 million.
+As of January 31, 2017, the Company had \$30.0 million in outstanding debt.
+The Company estimates that a 1% increase in interest rates would decrease the Company's annual income by approximately \$0.4 million.
 For additional information concerning potential changes to future interest obligations, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."